 Not every prospective food truck owner is going to be able to purchase a fully designed and equipped mobile kitchen.
-Some may even choose to build the truck themselves, and because of this we have put an article together with the basic steps in food truck design.
-Look at these mobile kitchen tips before you begin the process of installing your food truck equipment or before you begin the process of bolting in their fryer or flat top grill.
+Some may even whan to know how to build a food truck from scratch, because of this we have put an article together with the basic steps in food truck design.
+Look at these mobile kitchen tips before you start looking for food trucks for sale or begin the process of installing your food truck equipment or before you begin the process of bolting in their fryer or flat top grill.

 A well-designed food truck kitchen is an absolute must if you want your mobile kitchen to be efficient and safe.
 Careful planning in the design of the kitchen will save you money and time during the build-out phase and over time will increase the profitability of your truck.